Eyesonjune18/Ally/README.md

 Usage: `scral <name of script without .sh extension>`

 ### mkal
 mkal stands for "Make Alias."
-It adds any executable file to .bash_aliases.
+It adds an alias for any executable file to .bash_aliases.
+It will also remove the executable's extension if applicable.
 Usage: `mkal <name of any executable file>`

 ### real